Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Translation-like actions by on locally finite graphs

 where $f$ is the only $f_{i}$ such that $v$ is visited by $f_{i}$.
 Observe that $v\ast1$ is well defined because $V(\G)=\bigsqcup_{i\in I}V(f_{i})$.
-This defines a translation-like action by $\Z$, where the distance from $v$ to $v\ast1$, $v\in V(\G)$ is uniformly bounded by 3. \end{proof} \begin{proof}[Proof of \thmref{t2}] Let $\G$ be a graph as in the statement.
-By \propref{hamiltonian-3-trail-one-two-ends}, $\G$ admits a Hamiltonian bi-infinite 3-path $f$.
-This defines a translation-like action by $\Z$ as in the proof of \thmref{t1}, and it is transitive because $f$ is Hamiltonian.
+This defines a translation-like action by $\Z$, where the distance from $v$ to $v\ast1$, $v\in V(\G)$ is uniformly bounded by 3. \end{proof} \begin{remark} The proof given in this section is closely related to the characterization of those infinite graphs that admit infinite Eulerian paths.
+This is a theorem of Erdős, Grünwald, and Weiszfeld \cite{erdos_eulerian_1936}.
+In the recent work \cite{carrasco-vargas_infinite_2024}, the author of this article gave a different proof of the Erdős, Grünwald, and Weiszfeld theorem, that complements the original result by also characterizing those finite paths that can be extended to infinite Eulerian ones.
+This characterization is very similar to the notion of bi-extensible defined here.
+Indeed, the proofs of \Cref{prop:Hamiltonian-infinite-3paths} and the proof of the mentioned result about Eulerian paths follow the same iterative construction. \end{remark}

-We now prove that a locally finite graph which admits a transitive translation-like action by $\Z$ is connected and has one or two ends.
-This is stated in \cite[Theorem 3.3]{seward_burnsides_2014} for graphs with uniformly bounded vertex degree, but the proof can be applied to locally finite graphs.
-We describe here another argument.

-Let $\G$ be a locally finite graph which admits a transitive translation-like action by $\Z$.
-Connectedness is clear.
-It is also clear that $\G$ must be infinite, so it does not have zero ends.
-Assume now that it has at least 3 ends to obtain a contradiction.
-Denote this translation-like action by $\ast$, and let $J=\max\{d_{\G}(v,v\ast1)\mid v\in V(\G)\}$.
-Now take any vertex $v\in V(\G)$, and define the function $f:\Z\to V(\G)$ by $f(n)=v\ast n,n\in\Z$.
-This function is bijective and sends consecutive integers to vertices in $\G$ at distance $d_{\G}$ at most $J$.

-As $\G$ has at least $3$ ends, there is a finite set of vertices $V_{0}$ such that $\G-V_{0}$ has at least three infinite connected components, which we denote $\G_{1},$ $\G_{2}$ and $\G_{3}$.
-By enlarging $V_{0}$ if necessary, we can assume that any pair of vertices $u,v$ which lie in different connected components in $\{\G_{1},\G_{2},\G_{3}\}$ are at distance $d_{\G}$ at least $J+1$.
-As $V_{0}$ is finite, there is a finite set $[n,m]\subset\Z$ such that $f([n,m])$ contains $V_{0}$.
-By our choice of $V_{0},$ $n$ and $m$, the set of vertices $f[m+1,\infty)$ is completely contained in one of $\G_{1}$, $\G_{2}$, or $\G_{3}$.
-The same holds for $f(-\infty,n-1]$, and thus the remaining infinite component is empty.
-This is a contradiction, and finishes the proof. \end{proof} We end this section by repeating a problem left in \cite[Problem 3.5]{seward_burnsides_2014}. \begin{problem} Find necessary and sufficient conditions for a graph to admit a transitive translation-like action by $\Z$. \end{problem}

-\thmref{t2} shows that the number of ends and connectedness completely classify locally finite graphs which admit a transitive translation-like action by $\Z$.
-The case of graphs with vertices of infinite degree may be different, as there is not a uniquely defined notion of ends there.
-This is discussed in detail in \cite{diestel_graph-theoretical_2003}.
+\begin{remark} As we mentioned before, it is known that the cube of every finite and connected graph is Hamiltonian \cite{zbMATH03278210,sekanina1960ordering,karaganis_cube_1968}. \Cref{prop:Hamiltonian-infinite-3paths} can be considered as a generalization of this fact to locally finite graphs.
+That is, \Cref{prop:Hamiltonian-infinite-3paths} shows that the cube of every locally finite and connected graph with either $1$ or $2$ ends admits a bi-infinite Hamiltonian path. \end{remark}